Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Application Benchmarks

 \section{Application Benchmarks}

-Los Alamos National Laboratory (LANL) has curated a set of applications for quantum computers that they find to have high scientific utility~\cite{bartschi2024potential} and have published circuit-generating notebooks for several of them~\cite{coffrin2023quantum}.
-These notebooks, in turn, depend upon pyLIQTR~\cite{Obenland_pyLIQTR} to compile quantum simulation using the quantum signal processing algorithm (QSP) and OpenFermion~\cite{mcclean2020openfermion} to compile quantum simulation using Trotterization.
+Los Alamos National Laboratory (LANL) has curated a set of applications for quantum computers that are expected to have high scientific utility~\cite{bartschi2024potential} and has published circuit-generating notebooks for several of these applications~\cite{coffrin2023quantum}.
+These notebooks generate quantum circuits that implement Hamiltonian dynamics using pyLIQTR~\cite{Obenland_pyLIQTR} for the quantum signal processing algorithm (QSP) and OpenFermion~\cite{mcclean2020openfermion} for Trotterization.
 While Ref.~\cite{bartschi2024potential} details several quantum computing applications with scientific utility, we limit our focus to the simulation of Hamiltonians relevant to the search for Kitaev quantum spin liquids (KQSL) at the National High Magnetic Field Laboratory (MAGLAB) at LANL.
 The particular application benchmark we consider is the dynamical evolution of $\mathrm{\alpha-RuCl_3}$ under a time-varying magnetic field, which is a candidate KQSL material being studied at the MAGLAB (see Chapter 2 of Ref.~\cite{bartschi2024potential} for details).
 Additionally, we consider the Kitaev model in hexagonal and triangular lattice geometries and the transverse-field Ising model (TFIM) in square, triangular, and cubic lattice geometries.
 The Kitaev model and TFIM examples provide a range of useful quantum resource comparisons to $\mathrm{\alpha-RuCl_3}$ that enable us to get a sense for resource scaling as a function of system size.
 Specific details about these application instances and quantum algorithm implementations can be found within LANL's open-source repository\footnote{We generated all application circuits using pull request \#47 of the qc-applications repository, which can be found at https://github.com/lanl-ansi/qc-applications/pull/47.
 The specific notebooks from this repository that were used to generate simulation circuits for the Hamiltonians of interest (see main text) are MagneticLattices.ipynb and RuClExample.ipynb.
 We used all of the default settings of these notebooks except for the required energy precision in MagneticLattices.ipynb, which we set to $10^{-8}$ in all cases (it was previously inconsistent between Trotter-Suzuki and QSP implementations).
 On the other hand, we kept the energy precision used in RuClExample.ipynb to its default value, $10^{-3}$, since this value was experimentally motivated.}.